Size Guide

 Does adding a logo affect the minimum size?

 Yes.
 Logos cover part of the QR code, reducing readable data.
-Use higher error correction (H level, 30%) when adding logos, and increase the size by 20-30% to compensate.
+Use higher error correction (H level, 30%) when adding logos, and increase the QR code size by 20-30% to compensate.
+Keep the logo to under 30% of the code area for reliable scanning.

-Use 300 DPI for professional print quality.
-For large format printing viewed from distance, 150 DPI is often sufficient.
-SVG format scales perfectly and is ideal for print.
+Use 300 DPI for professional print quality (business cards, brochures, packaging).
+For large format printing viewed from distance (banners, billboards), 150 DPI is often sufficient.
+SVG format scales perfectly to any size and is ideal for print.
+LinkScan exports SVG free on every plan.

 Can I make my QR code smaller with higher error correction?

-No. Higher error correction actually adds more data to the QR code, making the modules (squares) smaller.
+No. Higher error correction actually adds more data to the QR code, making each module (square) smaller.
 This can make scanning harder at a distance.
-Use higher error correction for durability, not size reduction.
+Use higher error correction for durability against damage and partial obstruction, not for size reduction.

 Ready to Create Your QR Code?